 We've had a busy Summer enjoying lots of time outside in the beautiful warm weather.
-While outdoors we noticed the different insects that were around our garden, especially the many different varieties of bees that had been attracted to our wildflower rainbow garden which we planted last year.
+While outdoors we noticed the different insects around our garden, especially the many different varieties of bees that were attracted to our wildflower rainbow garden which we planted last year.
 As we observed the bees buzzing around it made us realise the value of this 'wild' space & we started to plan where we could plant another rainbow ready for next year.

-We used packets of bee friendly seeds along with packets of mixed seeds (wildflower garden mix).
-We also added some of the dry seeds which we collected from our garden after the plants had flowered including; poppy, foxglove, nigella, marigold, & sunflower seeds.
+We used packets of bee-friendly seeds along with packets of mixed seeds (wildflower garden mix).
+We also added seeds that we'd collected from our garden after the plants had flowered including; poppy, foxglove, nigella, marigold, & sunflower seeds.

-If you're unsure which seeds to plant to attract bees & butterflies check out this perfect for pollinators list from the RHS, or look for packets of wildflower seeds that have a label indicating they attract wildlife.
+If you're unsure which flowers attract bees & butterflies check out this perfect for pollinators list from the RHS, or look for packets of wildflower seeds that indicate they attract wildlife.

-The week before we had been enjoying painting pebbles together & had created a family of bees, so along with the seeds we thought we could add a bee pebble to act as a plant marker to remind folk where they'd planted the bee friendly seeds.
+We'd been painting pebbles together last week & had created a family of bees, so along with the seeds, we thought we could add a bee pebble to act as a plant marker to remind folk where they'd planted the bee friendly seeds.
 Genius!

 To create our bee pebbles we used sharpie paint markers which meant each design was bold & bright & because the ink is permanent & waterproof the pebbles can be left out in the garden throughout the year.